mrb/mrb.github.com/_posts/2015-05-13-two-programmers.markdown

 The two programmers sat at their terminal.
 They felt sad for 100 days.

 One day a junior developer walked by.
 "Joey, could you tell us what kind of programming languages the other programmers are using?"
-Asked the stones.
+Asked the programmers.

 Joey said quickly, without thinking, "They're using the same languages as you!"